BRETT-EDITIONS

 OTILIE* – CHAMPAGNE UNPLUGGED

-Those who know us a little know that we like good champagne, especially as an accompaniment to cooking.
-And so, it was obvious: We need a house champagne.
+Those who know us a little know that we enjoy good champagne, especially as a companion to cooking.
+So it was obvious: We need a house champagne.
 And a good one at that.
-So much for the theory.
+That’s the theory.

-In practice, things have come together easily: With Rüdiger Flik from FLIK Sektmanufaktur in Mainz Laubenheim we have found an excellent partner for this exciting project.
-Together we have developed a limited special edition of Rüdiger's BLANC DE NOIRS as BRUT NATURE.
+In practice, things came together easily: With Rüdiger Flik from FLIK Sektmanufaktur in Mainz Laubenheim, we found an excellent partner for this exciting project.
+Together, we developed a limited special edition of Rüdiger’s BLANC DE NOIRS as BRUT NATURE.

-The result is a top-class and puristic manufactory champagne, full of intense aromas and complexity.
-At the same time it is smooth and easy to drink like hardly any other champagne we have met in our career as sparkling wine and champagne enthusiasts.
+The result is a top-class and pure manufactory champagne, full of intense aromas and complexity.
+At the same time, it is smooth and easy to drink like hardly any other champagne we have encountered in our career as sparkling wine and champagne enthusiasts.

-The champagne is created in a way that is characterised by what one does NOT do and what is otherwise the usual standard in the industry.
+The champagne is made in a way defined by what you do NOT do, which is otherwise the usual standard in the industry.
 Hence the working title "CHAMPAGNE UNPLUGGED".

-Rüdiger Flik produces with BIO certification, gives his excellent base wines the necessary peace of mind as far as possible and intervenes only minimally in the entire process.
+Rüdiger Flik produces with organic certification, gives his excellent base wines as much peace as possible, and intervenes only minimally throughout the process.
 This requires foresight and a lot of experience.
-You can taste the success of this philosophy with every sip, which impressed us very much.
+You can taste the success of this philosophy with every sip, which impressed us greatly.

-For us our favourite side project 2020, which will hopefully be followed by several more editions!
+For us, our favorite side project of 2020, which we hope will be followed by several more editions!

-We are - as always with our heart's desire - eager to hear your feedback: How well did our first sparkling wine taste?
+As always with our passion, we are eager to hear your feedback: How did you like our first sparkling wine?
 Write us your impressions at manufaktur@frankfurter-brett.de

-Further down in the blog article you will find details about the FLIK Sektmanufakture, the production and some background knowledge about sparkling wine - for those who are just getting into the subject.
+Further down in the blog article, you will find details about the FLIK Sektmanufaktur, the production, and some background knowledge about sparkling wine—for those just getting into the subject.

 Best wishes from Offenbach